RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 **Exercise 4:** *Decide that you quickly buy a new cat that looks very much like the missing cat - so nobody notices*

 To find a cat that looks like the missing cat, you start by comparing the missing cat pixels to the pixels of the cats in the training set.
-The comparison between missing cat data and the training data can be done using the sum-of-squared differences (SSD).
+The comparison between the missing cat data and the training data can be done using the sum-of-squared differences (SSD).

 **Exercise 5:** *Use the `preprocess_one_cat` function to preprocess the photo of the poor missing cat*